caleblyk12/BlinkMailBot/README.md

 ## Why?
 For whom?
 Emails are often delayed, buried, or missed in cluttered inboxes.
 BlinkMailBot solves this by surfacing only important messages directly to the platform you use most: Telegram.
 This improves response time and ensures critical messages never go unnoticed.
 As someone who often forgets to check my inbox, I have a tendency to miss important emails despite being on my laptop often for work.
 This bot is limited in that it only works when your pc/laptop is running as it is hosted locally, but works perfectly for my workflows.
-If your someone like me, always on your laptop for work, and highly active on telegram, but don't check your inbox often, or get drowned in spammy, unimportant nonsense, I hope you'll extract some value from this small project of mine.
+If you're someone like me, always on your laptop for work, and highly active on telegram, but don't check your inbox often, or get drowned in spammy, unimportant nonsense, I hope you'll extract some value from this lightweight utility I've built.

 - Get 2fa codes on the fly
 - Be notified of hidden recurring transactions, or track billing expenses easily